 These condensed consolidated interim financial statements should be read in conjunction with the consolidated financial statements for the year ended December 31, 2020.

-These condensed consolidated interim financial statements were approved for issuance by the Audit Committee of the Board of Directors on May 13, 2021.
+These condensed consolidated interim financial statements were approved for issuance by the Board of Directors on August 11, 2021.